 Another common leak to find in the home, is with the pipes.
 This one is a lot harder to predict than a leak in the roof.
 You can’t see what’s going on under the floorboards and behind the walls, and all it takes is for an eroded pipe to leak, and the water to start soaking the layers of the wall.
 As soon as the plaster becomes sodden, then begins the game to try and get it dry again.
-So, all you can do is look out for the signs, and make sure that you’re calling in a plumber ASAP.
-Signs such as a damp smell, different coloured walls or bubbling wallpaper can all tell you you’ve got a leak somewhere.
+So, all you can do is look out for the signs, and make sure that you’re calling an emergency plumber in Seattle ASAP.
+Signs such as a damp smell, different colored walls, or bubbling wallpaper can all tell you you’ve got a leak somewhere.

 Running Out Of Money